alishays/Simple-Calculator/README.md

 9. To run the code, you can simply click on the "Start" button on the Visual Studio pannel to start running the code.
 ![image](https://user-images.githubusercontent.com/90707437/158001106-08625343-b8e9-4542-bf71-a700b4409711.png)

-Note: This source code is for C# Windows From Application (.NET Frame), so it only can be install and run on Windows Operating System.
+Note: This source code is for C# Windows From Application (.NET Frame), so it only can be installed and ran on Windows Operating System.